davidtwco/rfcs/text/0000-build-std.md

 components, such as `rust-mingw`, rustc's `-Clink-self-contained` will be able to link against the object files and build-std should never fail on account of missing special object files.

+### Potential migration breakage
+[potential-migration-breakage]: #potential-migration-breakage

+When building an existing `no_std` project for a tier three target with build-std, there could be an implicit dependency on the standard library from a `no_std` crate that has not yet made its dependency on `core` only explicit, for example.
+In this circumstance, this would fail as the target will have had `standard_library_support.std = false` in its target specification and Cargo will refuse to build `std` (see
+[*Support of the standard library for a target*][support-of-the-standard-library-for-a-target]).

+*See the following sections for rationale/alternatives:*
+- [*Why permit breakage of nightly build-std users using tier three targets?*][why-permit-breakage-of-nightly-build-std-users-using-tier-three-targets]

+### Caching
+[caching]: #caching

+Standard library artifacts build by built-std will not be shared between crates or workspaces, as they only exist in the `target` directory of a specific crate or workspace.

+*See the following sections for rationale/alternatives:*
+- [*Why not globally cache builds of the standard library?*][why-not-globally-cache-builds-of-the-standard-library]

 ### Sanitisers
 [sanitisers]: #sanitisers